 “It also contains a 400-seat restaurant called the Explorers Club,” explains Schirmer.
 “So anyone going to Mystic Point actually becomes an honorary member for the day, that gets access not only to the manor and the collection but also the Explorers Club restaurant.
 You get rights and privileges around the restaurant and the manor and his garden and his estate where he also is perpetuating that idea of his collection.”

-The Explorers Club is separated into rooms inspired by countries around the world – China, Morocco, Egypt, and more.
+The Explorers Club is separated into rooms inspired by countries worldwide – China, Morocco, Egypt, and more.
 And fans of the extinct Adventurers Club at Walt Disney World will recognize some animated elements scattered throughout, though Schirmer didn’t want to give away those surprises.

-The food and beverages served in the Explorers Club also mirrors the international theme, serving a variety of cuisines.
+The food and beverages served in the Explorers Club also mirror the international theme, serving various cuisines.